honojs/middleware/packages/stytch-auth/README.md

 **Custom Base URL:**

-Set `STYTCH_DOMAIN` to instruct the SDK to use your [custom domain](https://stytch.com/docs/guides/custom-domains/overview) for all API calls.
+Set `STYTCH_DOMAIN` as an environment variable to instruct the SDK to use your [custom domain](https://stytch.com/docs/guides/custom-domains/overview) for all API calls.

 ```bash
 STYTCH_DOMAIN=https://login.example.com